How Enamel Protects Your Teeth

 What Discolors Teeth?

-Enamel might seem white, but it’s clear.
-The layer underneath, dentin, shows through, and that’s what makes a tooth look light or dark.
+Enamel may seem white, but it’s clear.
+Light can shine through it.
+The layer underneath, dentin, shows through.
+That’s what makes a tooth look light or dark.

 From Erosion to Cavities